Akhathuto/Edgtec-Trends/README.md

 - **AI Integration:** Google Gemini API (`@google/genai` via CDN)
 - **Styling:** Tailwind CSS (via JIT CDN)
 - **Date Handling:** `date-fns` (via CDN)

-## ✨ Key Features

-### Discovery & Analytics Suite 📈
-- **Real-time Trend Discovery:** Find out what's currently trending in any country or category on YouTube and TikTok. *Pinpoint viral opportunities before they peak.*
-- **Live Channel Analytics:** Connect your channels for an AI-powered performance summary or analyze any competitor's channel. *Benchmark your performance against anyone.*
-- **Keyword Research Tool:** Analyze keyword search volume and competition to find untapped content opportunities. *Own your niche with data-driven SEO.*
-- **Video Analyzer:** Get an AI-powered breakdown of any YouTube or TikTok video's strengths and weaknesses. *Learn from the best (and the rest).*

-### AI Create Suite 🎨
-- **Content Idea Generation:** Generate unique and viral video ideas, complete with hooks, outlines, and hashtags. *Never run out of inspiration.*
-- **AI Video & Animation Generation:** Create video content and animations using simple text prompts. *Bring your imagination to life in seconds.*
-- **AI Image & Logo Generation:** Create logos and edit images with natural language instructions. *Build your brand's visual identity effortlessly.*
-- **AI Script Generation:** Turn any content idea into a production-ready script. *Go from concept to final draft instantly.*

-### Strategy & Growth Engine 🧠
-- **AI Agents:** A team of specialized AI experts for brainstorming, growth hacking, monetization, and scriptwriting. *Your personal team of channel managers, on demand.*
-- **Monetization Guide:** Receive tailored strategies to monetize your content based on your follower count. *Unlock your earning potential.*
-- **Full Strategy Reports:** A pro-level feature that combines trend analysis, content ideas, and monetization strategies into a single, comprehensive report. *Get your complete roadmap to success.*
-- **Channel Growth Plan:** Get a custom, multi-point growth plan for your channel. *Receive actionable steps to grow faster.*
-- **Brand Connect:** Find potential brand sponsors and generate professional pitch emails. *Secure sponsorships with confidence.*

 ---